spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 contain the source ID as an identifier and use the same "_cal" suffix as the input calibrated exposure files.
 An example source-based file name is "jw00042-o001_s00000002_niriss_gr150r_f150w_cal.fits", where "s00000002" is the source id.

+NIRCam and NIRISS WFSS observations also have a defined set of sources, and those data still go through `exp_to_source`, but the reorganized data products are not saved as intermediate files because there may be hundreds or thousands of sources in a single exposure.

 The reorganized sets of data are sent to subsequent steps to process and combine all the data for one source at a time.